 • Current Immunization record, signed by a Canadian physician, nurse practitioner, or public health nurse - to be completed before clinical placement.

-• Signed "Immunization and Placement Disclosure Waiver Form"
+• Signed Immunization and Placement Disclosure Waiver Form

 • Health Status Questionnaire signed by a nurse practitioner or physician

-• Police Information Check & Vulnerable Sector Search - To be completed within 90 days of program start date.
+• Police Information Check & Vulnerable Sector Search - To be completed within 90 days of the program start date.

 • Signed "Police Information Check and Vulnerable Sector Search Waiver Form for Admission to the Practical Nurse Program"